ReMortaDev/ReMorta_Source_Code/README.md

-# Welcome to Your Awesome Website Template!
+# Welcome to Our Awesome Website Template!

+Are you looking to build a [Neocities](https://neoticies.org) site, but aren't sure where to start?

 This template makes it easy to create your own retro-style website.
 Here's how to add your own stuff: